palewire/first-python-notebook/docs/pandas/index.rst

 Substitute in a series of 10 million records at the top of the stack (or even just the odd numbers between zero and ten), and your notebook would calculate all those statistics again without you having to write any more code.

 Once your data, however large or complex, is imported into pandas, there's little limit to what you can do to filter, merge, group, aggregate, compute or chart using simple methods like the ones above.

 In the next chapter we'll get started doing just using data tracking the flow of money in California politics.

+.. _chapter 1: ../pipenv/